ltagai/ceudsd/README.md

 # CEU DSD Repository

-This repository contains the files needed for the DSD seminars at CEU.
+This repository contains the files from the DSD seminars.